-With college costs spiraling out of control and Americans owing more student loans than ever before, college affordability and student loan debt reform have become hot-button topics among the 2020 presidential candidates.
+With college costs spiraling out of control and Americans owing more student loans than ever before, college affordability and student loan debt reform are one of the hot-button topics among the 2020 presidential candidates.

 There is a wide field of presidential candidates and a similarly wide variety of proposals, from tuition-free colleges to student loan forgiveness en masse.
 To keep track of it all, here’s our guide to the 2020 candidates and what they’re saying about the student debt crisis.
 Note that Donald Trump, Bill Weld and Joe Walsh are the Republican candidates, while the others are competing for the Democratic Party’s nomination.